lecopivo/lean4-karray/README.md

 ## Usage

+You can check our [example](examples/KArrayExample) and/or follow the steps below:

-1. Add `KArray` as a dependency of your package:
+1. Add `KArray` as a dependency of your package

 ```lean
 package MyPackage {